 “her thrashes of religious ecstasy, Clark wades into ambiguous waters”

 Make no mistake; this is Morfydd Clark’s show.
 Her performance alone is reason enough to watch the film.
 She offers the type of career-defining turn that is well-known with A24 releases.
 From her increasing skepticism of her evening prayers to her thrashes of religious ecstasy, Clark wades into ambiguous waters with clarity and confidence that surely ranks hers among the decade’s best horror performances.
 And when Glass and Clark stick the landing, it simply pays off, making Saint Maud the type of slow-burn horror film that you like now and will love later.
 The movie may move deliberately and slowly, but Clark makes sure that the audience is always in the capable hands of the character.

 Retail Date and Pirated torrent release

-Saint Maud is due for a cinema release on March 27, 2020.
-We’ll likely see a pirated low quality copy around the same time, and a VOD in June or July.
-A24 films tend to leak to torrent and unofficial streaming sites really fast.
+Saint Maud was due for a cinema release on March 27, 2020.
 Make sure to follow our dedicated Saint Maud post for download and stream updates.